 Generally, loss from the sale or exchange of depreciable property not used in a trade or business but held for investment or for use in a not-for-profit activity is a capital loss.
 Report the loss on Form 8949 in Part I (if the transaction is short term) or Part II (if the transaction is long term).
-If your capital losses are more than your capital gains, you can deduct the difference as a capital loss deduction even if you don't have ordinary income to offset it.
-The yearly limit on the amount of the capital loss you can deduct is \$3,000 (\$1,500 if you are married and file a separate return).
-See the Instructions for Form 8949 and the Instructions for Schedule D (Form 1040).
+You can deduct capital losses up to the amount of your capital gains.
+In the case of taxpayers other than corporations, you can also deduct the lower of: \$3,000 (\$1,500 if you are a married individual filing a separate return), or the excess of such losses over such gains.
+See the Instructions for Form 8949 and the instructions for Schedule D (Form 1040 or 1040-SR).